frontarm/navi/docs/introduction/Motivation.md

 But wait a minute.
 The great thing about React is that it lets you write reusable components.
 And the great thing about the web is that all its content has URLs.
 So wouldn't be ideal if you could have your cake and eat it too?

 This is the question that led to Junctions.
 And happily, it turns out that you *can* have your cake and eat it too!
-You just need to make sure that your routing library follows three principles.
+You just need to make sure that your routing library follows [Three Principles](three-principles).